Short International Programs (SIPs)

 Centennial works with partner institutions abroad to locate and develop a wide range of short summer courses to meet the needs and goals of our diverse student population.
 These opportunities are assessed for academic potential as well as health and safety to ensure that all Centennial students have access to intensive academic, language or cultural programming.
 Each summer brings a different list of programs so be sure to check the SaGE Portal.

-- Which language am I most interested in learning?
+- Which language am I interested in learning?

 - Which culture am I interested in exploring?